LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 The directive allows both ``width/1`` and ``side/1`` to be used as messages to the object ``square``.
 Thus, using this directive, there is no need to explicitly declare and define a "new" ``side/1`` predicate.
-Note that the ``alias/2`` directive does not rename a predicate, only provides an alternative, additional name; the original name continues to be available (although it may be masked due to the default inheritance conflict mechanism).
+Note that the ``alias/2`` directive does not rename a predicate, it only provides an alternative, additional name; the original name continues to be available (although it may be masked due to the default inheritance conflict mechanism).

 Another common use for this directive is to solve conflicts when two inherited predicates have the same name and arity.
-We may want to call the predicate which is masked out by the Logtalk lookup algorithm (see the :ref:`inheritance_inheritance` section) or we may need to call both predicates.
-This is simply accomplished by using the ``alias/2`` directive to give alternative names to masked out or conflicting predicates.
+We may want to call the predicate that is masked out by the Logtalk lookup algorithm (see the :ref:`inheritance_inheritance` section) or we may need to call both predicates.
+This is simply accomplished by using the ``alias/2`` directive to give alternative names to masked-out or conflicting predicates.
 Consider the following example:

 ::